IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 3. In the details pane, click `Install` to install the latest version.

     ![Module Details](images/modules-visual-studio-details.png)
-4. Intent Architect will install the module and its dependencies.
-Hide the `Installation Manager` once it's finished.

 You may have noticed that a new `Visual Studio` Designer was installed into our Application.
 It will allow us to structure the C# projects in our codebase.
 For this tutorial, we can set up a typical web application project structure that separates Domain, Infrastructure, and API concerns.

 1. Click on the `Visual Studio` Designer
 2. Create a new `Visual Studio Solution` package by clicking on the `CREATE NEW PACKAGE` button.
 3. Fill in the name of the Visual Studio solution, then click `DONE`.
 4. Next, create a set of projects by right-clicking on the new Visual Studio Solution package and selecting the project type.
-We will create an `ASP.NET Core Web Application` and two `C# Project (.NET)` projects in this tutorial.
+We will create a `C# Project (.NET)` project name `TestProject` in this tutorial.

     [!Video-Loop videos/visual-studio-create-projects.mp4]